 Objectives Recommendations Priority Funding Means of assessment Provide a wide range of quality recreation and leisure experiences Conserve and enhance passive recreation and facilities within the park including trees in grass and informal park seating as per Part 2 Master plan report High Capex/ grant funding Planning consent/ works program Provide a range of passive recreation settings to cater for relaxation and weekend use including mature tree canopy, flexible use open grass spaces and limited provision of urban use character plaza spaces as per Part 2 Master plan report.
 High Capex/ grant funding Planning consent/ works program Provide 'Golf Free afternoon' one evening a month where there is no golf to be played for increased public recreation and events.
-Med OP Community feedback Reduce the course to 9 holes for one day a week during the summer months.
-High OP Community feedback Investigate the potential for flexible recreation spaces including the potential for informal sports grounds.
+Med OP Community feedback Investigate the potential for flexible recreation spaces including the potential for informal sports grounds.
 Med OP Community feedback Encourage the introduction of community and cultural events at the parklands.
-Events may be held with a Council licence and approval Med OP Community feedback Provide active and accessible transport Provide a concrete shared path from 'The Greenway' at Ewen Park to the Cooks River cycleway at HJ Mahoney Reserve.
-High Capex/ grant funding Planning consent/ works program Improve administrative functions Consolidate lots and road closures Med OP Plan registered Marrickville Golf Club Provision for a new Golf Club within the existing footprint is permitted Low OP Planning consent Within five years from the commencement of any new licence agreement the Golf Club or any new community sporting club must provide for equal access to the main function and club facilities located on the course Med tbc Planning consent
+Events may be held with a Council licence and approval Med OP Community feedback Increased Opportunities for Improving Community Life- Marrickville Golf Sporting and Community Club Increasing opportunities for community life within the Marricikville Parklands and the Marrcikville Golf and Sporting Community Club will not only support increased opportunities for recreation and community cohesion, it will also build a stronger and more inclusive community and the long term financial viability of the sporting club.
+High OP Community feedback Provide active and accessible transport Provide a concrete shared path from 'The Greenway' at Ewen Park to the Cooks River cycleway at HJ Mahoney Reserve.
+High Capex/ grant funding Planning consent/ works program Improve administrative functions Consolidate lots and road closures Med OP Plan registered Marrickville Golf Club Provision for a new Golf Club within the existing footprint is permitted Low OP Planning consent